neoforged/Documentation/docs/resources/client/models/index.md

     // Parameters are the block's state, the level the block is in, the block's position, and the tint index. event.register((state, level, pos, tintIndex) -> {
             // Replace with your own calculation.
 See the BlockColors class for vanilla references.
+            // All vanilla uses assume alpha 255 (= 1f), but modded consumers may also account
-            // Generally, if the tint index is -1, it means that no tinting should take place
+            // for alpha values specified here.
+Generally, if the tint index is -1,
-            // and a default value should be used instead. return 0xFFFFFF;
+            // it means that no tinting should take place and a default value should be used instead. return 0xFFFFFF;
     });
 }